jalpp/Chesslise/README.md

 </p>

 ## 🚀 **What is Chesslise?**
-**Chesslise** is a **community-driven, open-source** chess bot designed to bring the **ultimate chess experience** to Discord.
+**Chesslise** is a **community-driven, open-source** chess platform designed to bring the **ultimate chess experience** to Discord.
 Whether you're looking to **play, learn, or spectate**, Chesslise makes it seamless—all within your Discord server, Group DMs, or friend chat rooms.

 ## 🎯 **Features**